geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The waves in lofty columns rose, and round

-Their shining shafts were wreaths of sea-flowers bound ;
+Their shining shafts were wreaths of sea-flowers bound;

 Beneath, of lords and dames a splendid throng,